DolphyWind/Electra-Lang/README.md

 # How Electra works?

 Electra has Currents, Generators and Components.
-Currents are instruction pointers that acts like the currents in electricity, Generators generate currents and Components interperate currents to make code function.
+Currents are instruction pointers that acts like the currents in electricity, Generators generate currents and Components interpret currents to make code function.
 Electra uses list of stacks of doubles for memory management.
-The total stack count is 64 by default but can be manuplated with `--stack-count` argument of interpreter.
+The total stack count is 64 by default but can be manuplated with `--stack-count` argument of the Electra interpreter.
 Every current has its own stack pointer.
-That way doing some manuplations to different stacks at the same time is possible.
-Electra also supports commenting your code in line and including other code files.
-To comment a portion of your code, use question marks ? like this ?
-(The last one is not required if you want a comment lasting a whole line).
-To include other files in your code, use double quotes: "file.ec" x:y.
+That way doing some maniplations to different stacks at the same time is possible.
+Electra also supports commenting your code in line and including other files.
+To comment a portion of your code, use question marks `? like this ?` (The last one is not required if you want a comment lasting a whole line).
+To include other files in your code, use double quotes: `"file.ec" x:y`.
 This will include the lines in range from x to y (x-inclusive, y-exclusive).
 If you don't specify any lines electra will include whole file into your code.
 By default, reincluding a part is disabled.
-If you want to reinclude a part, add `!` before filename: "!file.ec" x:y.
-But use this with caution.
+If you want to reinclude a part, add `!` before filename: `"!file.ec" x:y`.
+But remember to use this with caution.

 ## **Currents**
 Currents are instruction pointers in Electra.
 They call `work()` function of the component that they are on.
 They hold a pointer to a stack and a component's `work()` function uses that stack if it does some stack operations.
 A `work()` function returns a boolean value.
 If it is false current gets killed.